Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation: Methodology

 Given this framing, we can further exploit the PAINE architecture to provide additional functionality by predicting $\mu_{S_p}$, the general performance of a given DM denoiser $\epsilon_\theta$ on the user-provided prompt $p$.
 Specifically, we mask $\Phi_{noise}$ by zeroing the output \textit{prior} to combining it with the output of $\Phi_{prompt}$ and feeding it into $\Phi_{score}$ to predict $S_{p, I}$.
 The intuition is that in the absence of noise information $\Phi_{noise}(X_T)$, $\Phi_{score}$ will instead try to approximate $\mu_{S_p}$.

-This structure allows us to decompose PAINE such that it functions as a classical Naïve Bayesian~\cite{provost2013data, bishop2006pattern} predictor, $p(H|E)=p(E|H)p(H)$.
+This structure is loosely inspired by classical Naïve Bayesian decomposition $p(H|E) \propto p(E|H)p(H)$~\cite{russell2010artificial, poole2010artificial, provost2013data, bishop2006pattern}.
 Specifically, in the absence of noise information $\Phi_{noise}(X_T)$, PAINE estimates a \textit{prior} $p(H)=\mu_{S_p}$.
-In this framing the noise information $\Phi_{noise}(X_T)$ acts as the likelihood $p(E|H)=\zeta\sigma_{p, I}$; $\zeta \sim \mathcal{N}(0, 1)$ necessary for us to model the full posterior $p(H|E)=S_{p, I}=\mu_{S_p}+\zeta\sigma_{p, I}$.
-We articulate the layman explanation of this explanation as `What is the average human preference score for this noise given how well the DM can generate given the provided prompt.'
+In this framing the noise information $\Phi_{noise}(X_T)$ acts as the likelihood $p(E|H)=\zeta\sigma_{p, I}$; $\zeta \sim \mathcal{N}(0, 1)$ necessary for us to model the full posterior $p(H|E)=S_{p, I}=\mu_{S_p}+\zeta\sigma_{p, I}$; again note that this is an analogy and we are not claiming a formal derivation.
+Rather, we articulate the layman explanation of this analogy as `What is the average human preference score for this noise given how well the DM can generate given the provided prompt.'
 Thus, when embedded into an existing DM pipeline~\cite{von-platen-etal-2022-diffusers}, \np\ not only enables us to perform initial noise optimization, but to manually tweak our prompt to maximize the quality of generated images prior to generation.